Health Care Reform for Individuals

 - Being covered as a veteran or on active duty (TRICARE)

-CommunityCare will be undertaking ongoing communication efforts throughout 2013 to ensure that all of our members understand the changes that may be impacting them on January 1, 2014.
+CommunityCare will be undertaking ongoing communication efforts to ensure that all of our members understand the changes associated with health care reform.
 We will be regularly updating information at http://reform.ccok.com.
-Members may submit inquiries regarding health care reform to firstname.lastname@example.org.
-Our account management team will be in contact with our enrolled small and large employer groups as we move forward to 2014.

-Individuals without qualifying health coverage from an employer, Medicare or Medicaid will be able to purchase health insurance plans on the new Individual Exchange Marketplace that will be operational in October 2013.
-Open enrollment will begin in October 2013 for a January 1, 2014 effective date.
-This first "open enrollment" period will continue into March 2014.
+Individuals without qualifying health coverage from an employer, Medicare or Medicaid are able to purchase health insurance plans on the new Individual Exchange Marketplace.
+The next open enrollment period will begin November 15, 2014.

 Insurance carriers will not be allowed to reject applicants meeting the conditions given by health care reform, nor will they be allowed to apply pre-existing conditions provisions to their members.